codenimja/nimtest/README.md

 ### 1. Installation

-Copy the `src/nimtest` directory to your project's source directory and configure:
+Copy the `src/nimtest` directory to your project's source directory:

 ```bash
 # Copy framework to your project